ctm/mb2-doc/src/lobby/new_event.md

 incredibly poor form and [will be fixed](https://github.com/ctm/mb2-doc/issues/908) before "too long".

+If the lobby observes that you've won a tournament, then the next time you create a tournament, Start At will be pre-populated with the same starting time as the tournament you won, but be on the following day.
+This helps people who win the evening or night tournaments, because the convention is to let the winner choose the tournament for the following day.

 ### Round Duration

 Round Duration (Minutes) is in essence a scaling factor.
 In most